-JART Comments (December, 2022) Reference Source of Comment Applicant Response (January 202 As shown on Natural Environment Commen Matrix, Tab D, Figure 2, adjacent to the southeast portion of the proposed MQEE extraction area, there are two sections of the Significant Woodland boundary where a 10 buffer and 10 m WMS setback was applied edge of the Significant Woodland is general comprised of younger successional growth to the long-established mature forest edge. was readily apparent during the site visits. can clearly be seen on the aerial photograp used for Figure 2 in Tab D and this is quite when reviewing the sequence of historical a photos that are available.
-NETR & EIA Figures 38a, 39, 41a and 43 a show the carefully designed WMS layout. watermain and Control Valve huts will not b located within the Significant Woodland buff 7.
-Section 2.3 states that groundwater levels are likely to be kept at higher levels than prior to extraction.
+JART Comments (December 2022) Reference Source of Comment Applicant Response (January 2023) JART Response (June 2023) setback was applied.
+The edge of the Significant Woodland is generally comprised of younger successional growth next to the long-established mature forest edge.
+This was readily apparent during the site visits.
+This can clearly be seen on the aerial photograph used for Figure 2 in Tab D and this is quite clear when reviewing the sequence of historical air photos that are available.
+NETR & EIA Figures 38a, 39, 41a and 43 all show the carefully designed WMS layout.
+The watermain and Control Valve huts will not be located within the Significant Woodland buffers.
+7. Section 2.3 states that groundwater levels are likely to be kept at higher levels than prior to extraction.
 Target levels should be set so as to maintain habitat for Black Ash and other wetland tree species, in addition to breeding habitat for amphibians.
 Section 2.3 Sarah Mainguy, NSE Please refer to the response provided for Comment 15 in the Natural Environment Comment Matrix.
 8. Section 4.5.1: Wetland W41 should also include monitoring of Black Ash, a Species at Risk.
-Section 4.5.1 Sarah Mainguy, NSE On page 50 of the NETR it is stated that: "Most of the [Black Ash] trees are dead or in severe decline due to infestations of the Em Ash Borer.
-There are still numerous seedling and saplings still growing in W41."
-The cause of Black Ash decline and mortalit Wetland W41 is infestation by the Emerald A Borer (EAB).
+Section 4.5.1 Sarah Mainguy, NSE "Most of the [Black Ash] trees are dead or in severe decline due to infestations of the Emerald Ash Borer.
+There are still numerous seedlings and saplings still growing in W41."
+The cause of Black Ash decline and mortality in Wetland W41 is infestation by the Emerald Ash Borer (EAB).
 This species is anticipated to continue to decline in Wetland W41.
-As the Ash seedlings and saplings grow larger, the become infested with EAB.
-Aubin et al. (2015) reported on ash regenera and infestation at the epicentre of the initial Emerald Ash Borer invasion in Canada, whi was near Windsor, Ontario.
-Up to 12 years detection of the outbreak, they found abund ash regeneration in the impacted area.
-How they noted that the likelihood of these stems reaching maturity appears to be low.
-They examined a subsample of saplings which all them to confirm the presence of an active re-
+As the Black Ash seedlings and saplings grow larger, they will become infested with EAB.
+Aubin et al. (2015) reported on ash regeneration and infestation at the epicentre of the initial Emerald Ash Borer invasion in Canada, which was near Windsor, Ontario.
+Up to 12 years after detection of the outbreak, they found abundant ash regeneration in the impacted area.
+However, they noted that the likelihood of these stems reaching maturity appears to be low.
+They examined a subsample of saplings which allowed them to confirm the presence of an active residual Emerald Ash Borer population, with infestation in 19% of regenerating stems (including stems as small as 2 cm in basal diameter).
+Monitoring of Black Ash will occur where the species is located within the vicinity of fixed-point photo stations and wetland vegetation monitoring plots. is the potential for the hydrology to change.